Ali-Hossam/ROS2_4wheel_autonomous_robot/README.md

 ## Step 5: Integrate ros2_control package (optional) and create a launch file for both gazebo and rviz
+> ⚠️ **Warning:**
+> I experienced synchronization problems with the `ros2_control` package when using Gazebo and RViz together.
+In RViz, the motion was based on joint input commands rather than the robot's actual state in Gazebo.
+This issue becomes apparent when you place obstacles in front of the robot in Gazebo and move it using `teleop_twist_keyboard`.
+The robot stops in Gazebo but continues moving in RViz.

 - To use teleop_twist_keyboard after adding ros2_control use the following command that remaps the topic (cmd_vel) into another topic:
   `ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/diff_cont/cmd_vel_unstamped`

-### Problems
+## Problems & Solutions
-1. Motion in Gazebo is very slow relative to rviz
-   - Reason : Gazebo is a physics simulation so it accounts for mass, friction, etc however rviz is a visualization tool.
-2. The robot moves forward in gazebo and sideward in rviz
+1. The robot moves forward in gazebo and sideward in rviz
    - Reason : The Robot urdf model doesn't have x-axis points forward and y-axis points sideward
    - Solution : Manually change xacro or urdf model so that x-axis points forward
-3. a complete rotation in rviz != a complete rotation in gazebo
-4. When the robot collide with an object, the robot stops in gazebo but keeps moving in rviz
-   - Reason : Joint_states topic shows that robot is moving even after collision